YouCanTouCan/constitution_change/constitution.md

 The **President** of the OSC will be required to oversee basic functioning of the organization.
 The President will remain in charge of deciding meeting times, locations, and topics; of establishing or disestablishing social media accounts and virtual social groups; of representing the OSC both in and out of the OSU campus.

 The **Vice President** of the OSC will assist the President in the functioning club, and be delegated individual roles when appropriate and agreed upon. (some other stuff, too; Lizzy can fill this out!)

-The **Treasurer** of the OSC will manage and oversee all financial accounts and duties of the OSC. (some othe rsstuff, too; Robert can fill this out!)
+The **Treasurer** of the OSC will manage and oversee all financial accounts and duties of the OSC.
+The Treasurer will remain in charge of overseeing and approving spending when necessary; of maintained detailed records of organization cashflow.

 ### Section II - Voting and Tenure

 Officer elections are to take place at the end of the semester preceding the semester for which the vote will be relevant.